wataruoguchi/html-validate-example/README.md

 I am going to implement this into PHPUnit test code.

 ** This is just a sample code.
-Don't use your production if you don't know what it does. **
+Don't use it for your production if you don't know what it does. **